liangtrevor/Daily-Report-Automation/README.md

 # To Use

-To use this script, put a POS report saved in .xlsx format, the .xlsx daily report with sheets you wish to output to, main.py and functions.py in the **same folder**.
+To use this script, put a POS report saved in .xlsx format, the .xlsx daily report with sheets you wish to output to, and main.py in the **same folder**.

 To set up the sheets, download POS reports in .xlsx format and put the individual sheets into a single Excel workbook.
 Name the sheets according to their **day of the month**, and do the same for the daily report sheets.